mmat1/skynet-ai-2025/adr/006-chain-of-thought-prompting.md

 last_updated: 02/13/2025
 ---

+## TODO: Explore the use of Chain-of-Thought prompt engineering strategy as an alternative to RAG

 ## Status

 - The following statuses are considered valid and should be followed by a date; proposed, accepted, and superseded.
 Example;